This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Philippines.

 Aside from the penalties for late and erroneous filing of returns, administrative and penal sanctions may be imposed, among others, in the following cases:

-• failure to issue receipts and invoices
+• failure to issue invoices

 • failure to submit the quarterly list of sales and purchases